- Can I enroll part time?

 Can I get a paid job at the law school to help finance my degree?

-No. However, we do offer many opportunities for experiential learning via clinical programs (Entrepreneurship, Intellectual Property and Technology, International Human Rights and Immigration, and Mediation) and the public service program.
+Typically not.
+However, we do offer many opportunities for experiential learning via clinical programs and the public service program.

 Will I be able to transfer into the JD program from the LLM program?